Ultra 80

 The Sun Microsystems Ultra 80 is a computer workstation that shipped from November 1999 to 2002.

 Its enclosure is a fairly large (445 mm high, 255 mm wide and 602 mm deep) and heavy (29.5 kg) tower design.
-At launch, it shipped with Solaris 2.5.1, and was available in a variety of different configurations, with one (model 1450), two (model 2450) or four (model 4450) 64-bit UltraSPARC II CPUs and up to 4 GB of RAM.
+At launch, it shipped with Solaris 7, and was available in a variety of different configurations, with one (model 1450), two (model 2450) or four (model 4450) 64-bit UltraSPARC II CPUs and up to 4 GB of RAM.
 When released, the Ultra 80 was Sun's highest performance workstation.

 The Ultra 80 is similar to the lower-cost Sun Ultra 60, but is somewhat larger and supports more CPUs and memory.
 Although it was designed as a workstation rather than a server, it may be rack mounted using an optional kit.
 The Enterprise 420R is a server product based on the Ultra 80 motherboard in a specialized rack-mountable chassis, with custom power supplies and other parts more appropriate for server applications.

 The last order date for the Ultra 80 was July 2002 and the last model stopped shipping in October 2002.
 The later Ultra 45, introduced in 2006, supports a maximum of two CPUs, rather than the four of the Ultra 80.

 Operating system

-The Ultra 80 shipped with Solaris 2.5.1, and is capable running later versions of Solaris through Solaris 10 (Oracle Solaris 11 dropped support for UltraSPARC II, III and IV processors), as well as Linux and various other UNIX operating systems.
+The Ultra 80 shipped with Solaris 7 Update 8/99, and is capable running later versions of Solaris through Solaris 10 (Oracle Solaris 11 dropped support for UltraSPARC II, III and IV processors), as well as Linux and NetBSD.
 The Ultra 80 cannot run Microsoft Windows directly, although an internal PCI card (SunPCi II pro and similar) from Sun could be fitted to allow the use of Windows.